 • Book the Haunted Philadelphia Spirits of ’76 tour.

-• We liked the Doubletree by Hilton Center City because it’s central to everything and has a pool.
+• We like the Doubletree by Hilton Center City because it’s central to everything and has a pool.

 Newport’s Haunted Harbor